x3ro/schemaker/README.md

   --xsd-namespace      Unique target namespace used in the XSD schema (for
                        example "http://yourdomain.org/ns/viewhelpers").
                        Defaults to "http://typo3.org/ns/<php namespace>".
-  --namespace-alias    Alias to use in the XSD file for the extension's
-                       ViewHelpers, for example EXT:my_complex_name as "mcn"

 DESCRIPTION:
   Generates Schema documentation (XSD) for your ViewHelpers, preparing the